cookie777/myengsite/content/posts/prectice-03.md

 The technology of the Internet has improved so rapidily that we also can get a lot of  information without using printed paper.
 In my opinion,  I think using Internet is much more useful than using paper when you want to research somthing.
 This idea is supported by twe reasons, which I will explore in the folloing essay. @5

 ## Body1
+From the viewpoint of efficiency, it is much easier to find the word or phrase you want to search than using printed papaer.
+This is because when you use internet, you only have to fill in the word and then, a lot of data are shown in the very short moment.
+This cannot be done in the real papar.
+Furthermore, you can mark the word and count it that you are seeking by using Internet and computer.
+It will take plenty of time if you want to do this in the paper. @7:30

 ## Body2